View Our Vet Nursing Video

 - Physical Examination

 - Surgical Assisting

-The first job for about 85% of graduate veterinary nurses is in a private veterinary practice, with companion animal practice leading the list.
-However, the demand for veterinary nurses in other fields is rapidly growing.
+The first job for about 85% of graduate veterinary technicians is in a private veterinary practice, with companion animal practice leading the list.
+However, the demand for veterinary technicians in other fields is rapidly growing.
 Opportunities exist in the following areas: